Breastfeeding – Hints to Help You Get Off to a Good Start

 It’s easier to prevent sore nipples than it is to treat them.
 The main thing that causes sore nipples is when your baby doesn’t latch on properly.

 If your baby isn’t latched on the right way, you’ll need to start over.
-To take your baby off your breast, release the suction by putting your finger in the corner of your baby’s mouth and pressing against your breast.
+To take your baby off your breast, release the suction by putting your finger in the corner of your baby’s mouth between the gums.

 - Make sure your baby is sucking the right way.
 If the sucking hurts, your baby’s mouth may not be positioned correctly.